 - 1 Wash the engine exterior and flush the cooling water system thoroughly with fresh water.
-Drain the water completely. - Wipe off any surface water with an oily rag. - 2 Use a dry cloth to completely wipe off water and salt from the electrical components. - 3 Drain all fuel from the fuel hoses. fuel pump, and vapor separator, and clean these parts. - Keep in mind that if gasoline is kept in the vapor separator for a long time, gum and varnish will develop, causing the float valve to stick, restricting the fuel flow. - 4 Remove the spark plugs and spray storage oil (available from an authorized dealer) into the combustion chamber through the spark plug holes while slowly turning the motor over using the recoil starter. - (5) Change the engine oil.
+Drain the water completely. - Wipe off any surface water with an oily raq. - 2 Use a dry cloth to completely wipe off water and salt from the electrical components. - 3 Drain all fuel from the fuel hoses, fuel pump, and carburetor, and clean these parts. - Keep in mind that if gasoline is kept in the carbruretor for a long time, gum and varnish will develop, causing the float valve to stick, restricting the fuel flow. - 4 Remove the spark plugs and spray storage oil (available from an authorized dealer) into the combustion chamber through the spark plug holes while slowly turning the motor over using the recoil starter. - 5 Change the engine oil.

-- (5) Change the engine oil.

-- 6 Change the gear oil in the gear case.

-- O Apply grease to the propeller shaft.

-- Apply grease to all sliding parts, joints, nuts, and bolts.

-- (9) Stand the outboard motor up vertically in a dry place.
+- 6 Change the gear oil in the gear case. - (7) Apply grease to the propeller shaft. - (8) Apply grease to all sliding parts, joints, nuts, and bolts. - (9) Stand the outboard motor up vertically in a dry place.